Energinet-DataHub/.github/README.md

 After we have merged a Pull Request, and created or updated any artifact within current repository, we must follow the procedure below to create a new release.

+**Important:**

+1. We support up to two major versions at any given time.
+1. All changes (new functionality, improvements, maintenance) must be implemented in the latest major version.
+1. Only **important maintenance** (like updating .NET SDK version) should be implemented in the previous major version.

 ### Specific version release

 First we must always create a specific version release, so developers can use a specific release should they choose to do so.